Berezinskii-Kosterlitz-Thouless transition and criticality of an elliptic deformation of the sine-Gordon model

-The goal of the present work is to introduce and discuss a class of models interpolating between the SG and the ShG models.
-The proposed models can be studied by functional renormalization group (FRG), which allows as well to clarify from the point of view of the interpolation the characteristics of the ShG model discussed above.
-The considered interpolation, that we term SnG model, is based on Jacobi functions \cite{byrd}.
-The SG periodic potential $V_{\mr{SG}}(\phi) = u \, \cos(\beta \phi)$ is modified as \bea V_{\mr{SnG}}(\phi) = u \, \mr{cd}(\beta \phi, m) \, \mr{nd}(\beta \phi, m). \eea The interpolation relies on the fact that, with $m$ between $0$ and $1$, the Jacobi function $\mr{sn}(\beta \phi,m)$ reduces to $\sin(\beta\phi)$ for $m=0$ and to $\tanh(\beta\phi)$ for $m=1$.
-Consequently, the SnG potential \eq{SnG} for $m=0$ reads $u \cos(\beta \phi)$, while for $m=1$ it is $u \cosh(\beta \phi)$ reducing to the ShG potential $V_{\mr{ShG}}$.
-We observe that the interpolating potential is periodic (except for $m=1$).
+The goal of the present work is to introduce and discuss a class of models interpolating between the sG and the shG models.
+The critical properties of the proposed models can be studied by functional RG, which allows as well to clarify from the point of view of the interpolation the characteristics of the shG model discussed above.
+The used RG technique is well suited to undercover the critical properties, at least at qualitative level, of field theoretical models, since it maintains the full functional form of the effective potential under study.
+This property has proven necessary in order to achieve accurate results for $O(N)$ field theories in any real dimension and with generic non analytic kinetic terms in the effective action \cite{Defenu2015a,Defenu2015,Defenu2016}.

+The interpolation considered in this paper, that we term {\it sn-Gordon} (snG) model, is based on Jacobi functions \cite{byrd}.
+We remind that the definition of the Jacobi functions follows the same line as the $\sin$ and $\cos$ functions, but considering the unit ellipse, rather than the unit circle as the geometrical object to be described.
+Denoting $x,y$ the two coordinates in the $\mathbb{R}^{2}$ space, all the points of an ellipse with eccentricity $m$ can be parametrised by

+where $\theta$ is the angle in the $x-y$ plane.
+Starting from this definition one can define the Jacopi amplitude, i.e. the angular arc length of the ellipse